 I've watched it happen in my studio at FramedLDN more times than I can count: the hesitation that arrives just as the camera lifts to the eye.
 That sharp intake of breath, the automatic hand darting toward a perceived flaw, simultaneously followed by a quiet apology for "not being photogenic."

-If you're reading this with that specific knot in your stomach, one that says professional photography is an exposure to be endured rather than an opportunity to seize, then I want to tell you something liberating: you have been thinking about your image all wrong and that confusion is costing you your own narrative.
+If you're reading this with a knot in your stomach that says professional photography is an exposure to be endured rather than an opportunity to seize, then I want to tell you something liberating: you have been thinking about your image all wrong and that confusion is costing you your own narrative.

-We have been conditioned to treat the camera as a forensic instrument.
+Society has conditioned us to treat the camera as a forensic instrument.
 We arrive at studios braced for documentation, fearing the process will perform a biometric capture, cataloguing every perceived imperfection, every wrinkle, every exhaustion and every angle we scrutinise in bathroom mirrors.
 We treat the lens like evidence-gathering technology and ourselves as the suspects.

 But here is the shift that changes everything: a good photograph is not surveillance.